v4nbrisen0/vulnMgmt/README.md

 <h2>Description</h2>
 Demonstrate the difference between a credential and non-credential scan.
-Install deprecated software and run a scan and then remediate vulnerabilities.
+Install deprecated software to view how a credentialed scan changes before and after deprecated software.
+Remediate vulnerabilities and another scan to view how many vulnerabilities are left. <br /> I wanted to operate within the vulnerability scanning and remediation parts of the vulnerability management lifecycle.
 <br />